 To build healthy soil, you first need to build a consensus.
 Talk to your farmer or your landlord to establish a common understanding of what exactly “healthy soil” is and how to maintain it.

-This an important conversation to have because soil health is not synonymous with fertility.
+This is an important conversation to have because soil health is not synonymous with fertility.
 Healthy soil may not produce the highest possible yield next year, but it will be able to retain moisture, host a robust microbiome and produce seasons of healthy crops for years to come.

 Before you sign your next farmland cash rental lease, include soil maintenance in your discussion about the land and make sure both parties are invested in long-term sustainable farming practices.